 Signal trace discontinuities or non-uniform discontinuities form signal integrity discontinuities.
 In order to avoid signal distortion at the source and destination, the PCB trace impedance must be matched to source and load impedance at the source and destination ends.
 This presents a considerable challenge that requires careful PCB design to mitigate the effects of signal degradation caused by impedance discontinuity.
 The greater the discontinuity in the characteristic impedance, the higher the signal reflection.
 This means the signal distortion is higher as well.
 As such, try and keep impedance discontinuities as minimal as possible.
 Both in terms of amplitude and time.

 The Effects of Impedance Discontinuities

 A digital signal is, in theory, a square wave pulse that switches in a very short time.
 It naturally follows that the short signal rise times required by high frequency digital circuits will result in extremely high frequencies associated with fast signal rise times.
 In practice, these frequencies will be an order of magnitude higher than the circuit’s clock frequency.
 High frequency digital circuits would have a shorter pulse width.
 And thereby even shorter rise times.
 A very short signal rise time implies very high frequencies contained in the digital signal.
 Therefore, high frequency digital signals should follow the signal integrity discipline associated with high frequency signals.

-Consequently, any change in the impedance of a PCB trace will cause signal reflections that leads to ringing and signal distortion.
+Consequently, any change in the impedance of a PCB trace will cause signal reflections that lead to ringing and signal distortion.
 The upshot of this is that, at high switching frequencies, the distortion this causes to digital signals by impedance discontinuities can be so severe that signal sampling errors may occur.
 You can characterize a transmission line formed by PCB traces by the following parameters: resistance, conductance, and trace resistance.